-The campaign consists of a series of images which portray realistic and thought-provoking scenarios that highlight the important role all members of the community have in ending sexual assault, relationship violence, and stalking.
+Know Your Power® consists of a series of campaigns which portray realistic and proactive scenarios that highlight the important role all members of the community have in ending sexual assault, relationship violence, and stalking.
 The images raise awareness about the problem of sexual and relationship violence and stalking and model active bystander behaviors that the target audience can use in situations where violence is occurring, has occurred, or has the potential to occur.
 The Know Your Power® Campaign can be used on its own or in combination with the Bringing in the Bystander® In-Person Prevention Program.
 Through guided exercises in focus groups, over 700 target audience members have contributed to the design and message of the images.
-Initial evaluations of community characteristics and needs enables Prevention Innovations to tailor the awareness campaign for target audiences.
+Initial evaluations of community characteristics and needs enables Soteria Solutions to tailor the awareness campaign for target audiences.

-The program uses a wide array of online and print marketing strategies to raise awareness of sexual violence and inspire action around campus.
+The program uses 16 different online and print marketing campaigns to raise awareness of sexual violence and inspire action around campus.
 It requires a coordinated effort from an administrator to make the different elements of the program visible throughout the campus.
+Images can be customized to include your logo, school mascot or incorporate campus culture and campus names.

 The program is a social marketing campaign based on a bystander intervention model.
 Bystander intervention is a model of sexual violence prevention based on evidence that community norms play a significant role in the perpetration of violence, especially on college campuses (Schwartz & DeKeseredy, 1997, 2000).
 Educating members of college communities about the realities of sexual assault and equipping them with tools to identify and prevent rape can help create important cultural shifts away from perpetuating and towards preventing assault and harassment.

 Peer-reviewed publications demonstrate that exposure to the Know Your Power® campaign increases students’ awareness of their role as bystanders in prevention efforts and increase their willingness to intervene (Potter, 2012).
-Along with several more peer-reviewed studies of the effectiveness of Know Your Power® (see below), Prevention Innovations has been recognized by national media outlets and the White House.
+Know Your Power® has been recognized by national media outlets and the White House.

-Prevention Innovations’ unique focus on research and consultations/technical support are its greatest strength and allows Know Your Power to be tailored to the specific needs of a wide range of campuses and organizations.
+Soteria Solutions' unique focus on research and consultations/technical support are its greatest strength and allows Know Your Power to be tailored to the specific needs of a wide range of campuses and organizations.
 Diverse identities are represented in the KYP campaign which communicates a focus on accessibility and inclusiveness.
-Know Your Power® can be implemented independently, but is probably best utilized in conjunction with other programs.
-A campus able to implement both Know Your Power® and Prevention Innovations' other program - Bringing in the Bystander® - would be providing an ongoing, comprehensive, and multi-level approach to sexual violence prevention.
+Know Your Power® can be implemented independently but is probably best utilized in conjunction with other programs.
+A campus able to implement both Know Your Power® and Soteria Solutions' other program - Bringing in the Bystander® - would be providing an ongoing, comprehensive, and multi-level approach to sexual violence prevention.

 Potter S. J. (2012).
 Using a multi-media social marketing campaign to increase active bystanders on the college campus.
 Journal of American College Health.
 60, 282-295. doi:10.1080/07448481.2011.599350